Parliamentary.ai

 Overview

-This bill establishes the Commission for the Compact as a legally recognized body, granting it powers to promote cooperation between statutory bodies (like government agencies) and voluntary and community organizations (VCOs) in England.
-It will oversee adherence to the Compact, a set of principles governing the relationship between the government and the VCO sector, enabling investigations into potential conflicts and publishing recommendations.
+This bill establishes the Commission for the Compact as a legally recognized body, granting it powers to promote cooperation between statutory bodies (government agencies) and voluntary and community organizations (VCOs) in England.
+The Commission will investigate inconsistencies with the Compact agreement and make recommendations to improve cooperation.

 Description

-The bill creates the Commission for the Compact, a corporation sole led by a Commissioner and at least four other members, all appointed by the Secretary of State.
-The Commission's key functions include:
+The Commission for the Compact will be a corporation sole, led by a Commissioner and at least four other members, all appointed by the Secretary of State.
+Its key functions include:

 • Researching the Compact's effectiveness and publishing findings.

-• Conducting inquiries into actions potentially inconsistent with Compact principles.
+• Conducting inquiries into actions inconsistent with the Compact that raise public policy issues.

 Government Spending